dstearle/shrimp-king/README.md

 <br>

 **Future Developments:**

+- New "About" section with link to portfolio and github.
+Also directions from the readme
 - Chart for dashboard showing prices for shrimp over a period of time
 - Search bar?

 <br>

 **Dependencies:**

 - vuex
 - vue-router
 - vue-resource